asiekierka/stained_glass/README.md

 Misc.
 Notes
 -----------

+Blocks are now available by name:
+e.g.  /giveme stained_glass:orange 3 #  get 3 orange sg blocks
+or /giveme stained_glass:light_yellow
+or /giveme stained_glass:pastel_yellow
+or /giveme stained_glass:faint_yellow
+or /giveme stained_glass:yellow

+You get the idea.

+NUMERIC CODES FOR BLOCKS  (this is the old way of coding these blocks developed by Doyousketch2)

 Please don't try to use /give commands, the items are now in numerical format, and it would be tough to try to explain it.